LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

   <figcaption>Figure 6: The posterior probability densities for the relative substitution rates.</figcaption>
 </figure>

-## Summarising the trees
+### Summarising the trees

 {% include_relative tree-annotator.md fignum="Figure 7" %}

+### Visualizing the trees

-Summary trees can be viewed using FigTree (a program separate from BEAST) and DensiTree (distributed with BEAST).
+Summary trees can be viewed using FigTree and DensiTree, the latter being distributed with BEAST.
+In FigTree, just load TreeAnnotator's output file as the input (if you were to load the entire tree log file, FigTree would show you each tree in the posterior individually).

 <figure class="image">
   <a href="RSV2.tree.png" target="_blank"><img src="RSV2.tree.png" alt="MCC tree"></a>
-  <figcaption>Figure 8: The Maximum clade credibility tree for the G gene of 129 RSVA-2 viral samples.</figcaption>
+  <figcaption>Figure 8: The maximum clade credibility (MCC) tree for
+  the G gene of 129 RSVA-2 viral samples.</figcaption>
 </figure>

-Below a DensiTree with clade height bars for clades with over 50% support.
-Root canal tree represents maximum clade credibility tree.
+In DensiTree, load the tree log file as the input.
+Here, the tree in blue is the MCC tree, where the green "fuzzy" trees are all the other trees in the posterior set.

 <figure class="image">
   <img src="DensiTree.png" alt="MCC tree">